4linux/microservice-jitsi-log-view/README.md

 ## TODOs

-- [ ] Change fatal to log and return error to client too
+- [ ] return error to client
-- [ ] Listen in variable port
-- [ ] Convert queries in dedicated endpoints
+- [ ] return error if search doesnt bring any results
-- [ ] Treat possible invalid or null query params
+- [ ] Treat possible invalid or null query params (maybe a parser function)
 - [ ] Error handling for size of the dataset
+- [ ] Accept wildcard in search
+- [ ] Add w at find functions (find functions respond request directly)
+- [ ] Unit Tests
+- [ ] search about CORS
+- [ ] Summary with presence time (Diff between login/logout)
 - [ ] Log requests
 - [ ] regex for email validator (search about attacks based on input injection)
-- [ ] ToString from MongoDB in case of data with divergent type
+- [ ] Convert to string from MongoDB in case of data with divergent type
 - [ ] Select only a few fields
-- [ ] Unit Tests
-- [ ] search about CORS
-- [ ] Summary with presence time (Diff between login/logout)
-- [ ] Log "err" in a log specifc field
-- [ ] Add w at find functions
-- [ ] Accept wildcard in search
 - [ ] REFACT IT

 ## Agradecimentos